reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 * Something I mentioned earlier is biasing the model for KMNIST reconstruction in some way that produces natural stroke order.
 If we can do this successfully, we can extract stroke data for new characters that can be used to train models like [Sketch-RNN][6].
 * Modify the constraints of the environment itself as a way to produce art.
 If we modified the actions to let us splatter paint on a canvas instead of using brush strokes, can we imitate [Jackson Pollock]'s style?
 Going further, we can move beyond 2D paintings.
 What other interesting art mediums can we learn a world model for?

-If anybody has ideas for collaboration or wants to tackle some of these problems together, feel free to drop me a message.
+If anybody has ideas for collaboration or wants to tackle some of these problems together, feel free to drop me a message. *I like building awesome things with awesome people.*

 # Acknowledgments

-I try to list down here all the tools and resources I found useful while building this project.
-(I may have missed some):
+Here is a list of all the tools and resources I found useful while building this project.
+(I may have unintentionally missed some):
 * [World Models] and the open-source [world models code][world-models-code].
 * [SPIRAL][3]
 * [MyPaint]